Surviving the Herd Mentality: Divergence as a Crucial Survival Strategy

 Conversely, the herd mentality has also fueled positive movements, such as the civil rights movement of the 1960s, where collective action led to profound societal changes.
 Yet, even within these movements, the danger of suppressing individual voices lingered, underscoring the need to balance collective will and personal thought.

-To harness the power of the herd while mitigating its risks, critical thinking and individual accountability must be cultivated.
+Critical thinking and individual accountability must be cultivated to harness the power of the herd while mitigating its risks.
 The tech industry’s boom and bust cycles serve as a reminder that innovation thrives where independent thought is valued over the comfort of consensus.
 Companies like Apple, which bucked the trend by innovating rather than imitating during the tech bubble, emerged as leaders in their field.